Comparisons11 min read

 Key Features

-• Full cPanel access on all shared plans
+• Full cPanel access across all shared plans

-• Unmetered bandwidth and storage (even on the base Hatchling plan)
+• Unmetered bandwidth and storage (even the Hatchling base plan)

 Pricing Breakdown (2026)